safouane-bendou/pricing-american-options/README.md

 # pricing-american-options
 Implementing a generic C++ pricer of american stock options using the Longstaff Schwartz algorithm.
-The algorithm is to be found on src/MonteCarlo.cpp
+The algorithm is to be found at src/MonteCarlo.cpp